COMPETITIVE GOVERNANCE

 The Federal Parent Rating System must determine whether the transition plans are consistent with moving towards this CRA Structure.

-All laws, regulations, spending, and taxing from the government before this Amendment was passed are void after the 5-year transition period; CRA's adopt all current laws and regulations within their jurisdiction unless this Amendment addresses the law or CRA's directly address that law and regulation.
+All laws, regulations, spending, and taxing by the government before this Amendment was passed are void after the 5-year transition period; CRAs adopt all current laws and regulations within their jurisdiction unless this Amendment addresses the law or CRAs directly address that law and regulation.

-No governing body may pass any Bill of Attainder, ex post facto Law, or Law impairing the Obligation of Contracts.
+No governing body may pass any Bill of Attainder, ex post facto Law, or Law that impairs the Obligation of Contracts.

-Unless this Amendment states differently, all percentage votes listed in this Amendment are from the legislative branch of the stated Sector Board or Parent Sector Board.
+Unless this Amendment states otherwise, all percentage votes listed in this Amendment are from the legislative branch of the stated Sector Board or the Parent Sector Board.

-No Sector Board or Parent Sector Board may inhibit, restrict, favor, or hamper, trade widely defined, with other jurisdictions within America or the Pockets of Freedom.
+No Sector Board or Parent Sector Board may inhibit, restrict, favor, or hamper trade, as broadly defined, with other jurisdictions within America or the Pockets of Freedom.

 At the Sector Board or Parent Sector Board, taxes and regulations must be the same for trade within a jurisdiction and across jurisdictions.

-Trade is widely defined in these free trade clauses to include products, service, labor, financial transactions, 'online' activity, charity work, among other activities.
+These free trade clauses broadly define trade to include products, services, labor, financial transactions, 'online' activity, charity work, and other activities.

-These free trade clauses do not denote or permit Sector Board or Parent Sector Board authority; these clauses restrict Sector Board or Parent Sector Board authority otherwise authorized by this Amendment.
+These free trade clauses neither denote nor permit Sector Board or Parent Sector Board authority; they restrict Sector Board or Parent Sector Board authority otherwise authorized by this Amendment.

-The preceding free trade clause applies to the world; however, subject to the foreign policy approved by the federal Sector 6, subject to restrictions on non-Americans crossing American borders, subject to the 5% Charity tax on foreign trade, subject to the 5% Military Capability System tax, among others authorized by this Amendment.
+The preceding free trade clause applies worldwide; however, it is subject to the foreign policy approved by the federal Sector 6, to restrictions on non-Americans crossing American borders, to the 5% Charity tax on foreign trade, to the 5% Military Capability System tax, and to other taxes authorized by this Amendment.

-Individuals, organizations, businesses, charities, CRA's, among others broadly defined, are not limited at the Sector Board level, to interactions, transactions, contracts, assistance, protection, among others broadly defined, with only members of the same CRA; this is all-inclusive.
+At the Sector Board level, individuals, organizations, businesses, charities, CRAs, and others, broadly defined, are not limited to interactions, transactions, contracts, assistance, protection, and other activities with only members of the same CRA; this is all-inclusive.

 The federal Parent Sector Board must uniformly define an entity's income, per capita income, and gross domestic product (GDP).

-Unless directly stated in this Amendment, every threshold, definition, and subjective term must be given clear meaning and implication by the Judicial Sector's Rating System.
+Unless explicitly stated in this Amendment, every threshold, definition, and subjective term must be given clear meaning and effect by the Judicial Sector's Rating System.

-Every RA may pose a clarifying question to the Judicial Sector's Rating System, which an answer must be given within nine months.
+Every RA may pose a clarifying question to the Judicial Sector's Rating System, for which an answer must be provided within nine months.

 CRA Section 3.
 Bylaws

-Every agency, board, organization, legislative branch, judicial branch, executive branch, or group within this CRA Structure must set up governing bylaws consistent with this CRA Structure.
+Every agency, CRA, RA, board, organization, legislative branch, judicial branch, executive branch, or group within this CRA Structure must set up governing bylaws consistent with this CRA Structure.

 Bylaws must address the term duration of elected representatives.